phpbb/documentation/development/extensions/modification_to_extension.rst

 with the ``update_data()`` function.

 This function returns an array as well.
-The example for the 1.0.0 version update from the newspage would look like the following:
+The example for the 1.0.0 version update from the Newspage would look like the following:

 .. code-block:: php